Python Library

 credentials = ubiq.credentials()

-Explicitly set the API Key Credentials
+Explicitly set the credentials

 credentials = ubiq.credentials(access_key_id = "...", secret_signing_key = "...", secret_crypto_access_key = "...")